deltarobotone/one-easy-protocol/README.md

 <img src="https://github.com/deltarobotone/image_database/blob/master/logos/logos%20(9).PNG" width="300">

-Delta-Robot One recieve data in a very simple way which is developed for arduino based simple robot systems.This Pothon package includes classes and functions to privide an high level API for an easy usage of Delta-Robot One controlled from a system connected over USB.
+Delta-Robot One recieve data in a very simple structure which is developed for the arduino based robot system.This Python package is called easyprotocol and includes classes and functions to provide an high level interface to control Delta-Robot One from other systems or devices.
 Use example "test.py" to do the first steps...

-## Use python package manager to install one easy protocol on your system
+## Use python package manager to install one-easy-protocol on your system

 ```c
 pip install one-easy-protocol